shiva-tk/AoC-2023/README.md

 runghc main.hs
 ```

-To run that day's solution.
-Sometimes, command line arguements may be required.
-Refer to the usage hints, when it is run.
+To run the solution. **Sometimes, command line arguements may be required** - refer to the usage hints.